Transformation Office

 Process

-Employees across our entire organization were instrumental in the creation and implementation of our very first transformation plan.
-By giving our employees the freedom and space to think creatively, as well as the support needed to execute the initiatives identified – we were able to accomplish great things in 2022.
+Employees across our entire organization were instrumental in the creation and implementation of our first transformation plan.
+By giving our employees the freedom and space to think creatively, as well as the support needed to execute the initiatives identified, we are able to achieve great things.
+For the creation of the second E&A plan, SEPTA employees submitted hundreds of ideas through our internally created idea-sharing tool ‘SEPTA Solutions.’
+These ideas were vetted through an employee-led development process and ultimately reviewed by SEPTA’s leadership team.

 Meet the Team

-The initiatives are broken down into 6 Workstreams with dedicated Workstream Leads to ensure initiatives within their area are progressing as planned.
-Ensuring effective communication, monthly meetings are held to hear from Leaders of the Workstream through updates to schedules and key performance indicators (KPIs).
-It also provides an opportunity to discuss challenges and barriers initiative owners might be facing.
-Transformation Office is here to help minimize obstacles and offer encouragement.
+The initiatives are broken down into three Workstreams with dedicated Workstream Leads to ensure initiatives within their area are progressing as planned.
+Monthly workstream meetings are held to hear updates from Workstream Leads on implementation schedules and key performance indicators (KPIs).
+These meetings also provide an opportunity to discuss challenges and barriers that initiative owners might be facing.
+The Transformation Office is here to help minimize obstacles and offer encouragement.

 Workstream Leads: